 Several CSU units sponsor ongoing programs specifically addressing substance abuse, responsible decision-making, security procedures and practices, sexual assault and healthy lifestyles, including the:

-plus other campus locations.
-The university also participates in
+campus locations.
+The university also participates in national

 off-campus resources available in the Columbus area are listed in

 Students seeking assistance with alcohol or drug problems are referred to the Counseling Center and Student Health Services for initial discussion about the extent of the problem.

 University employees with alcohol or drug problems should seek assistance through Human Resources.
 Assistance is available through local agencies and medical facilities.

 To prevent the use of illicit drugs and the abuse of alcohol, Columbus State University prohibits the unlawful manufacture, distribution, sale, possession or use of illicit drugs.
 Alcohol use is limited to those 21 years of age and older and is restricted to specific areas and events.

 Abuse and dependence upon alcohol and other psychoactive drugs are classified as organic mental disorders by the American Psychiatric Association and the World Health Organization.
 As such, they are associated with distressing psychological, behavioral and biological symptoms; impairment in one or more important areas of functioning; or significantly increased risk of suffering, death, pain or important loss of freedom.

 Substance abuse counseling services